capactio/capact/docs/tutorial/content-creation/README.md

 ```
 </details>

-The Types are described using [JSON Schema](https://json-schema.org/).
+The Type values are described using [JSON Schema](https://json-schema.org/).

 > Currently the Type manifests are not used in Voltron to validate the data of the inputs and outputs.
 Validation of the data will be added later on, although
 > it is still useful to define the Types to document the schema of the data.